APSA Abstract Submission Guidelines

 The intent of the scientific program at the annual meeting is to include the broadest possible scope of the science and practice of pediatric surgery.
 Abstracts are welcome on any subject in clinical and experimental pediatric surgery including patient series, new operations, laboratory findings, preliminary results and diagnostic techniques.
 Case reports are discouraged.
 Any Regular, International or Associate member of APSA is eligible to submit an abstract for consideration.
 Abstracts from Candidate and Resident members, or individuals who are not members of APSA, require sponsorship by a Regular, Associate or International APSA member.

-All presenters must register as delegates to the 2019 APSA Annual Meeting.
+All presenters must register for the APSA 2021 Annual Meeting.

 Abstracts are judged on originality, scientific merit, study design, clarity of expression, presentation of data, adherence to the rules of submission and relevance to pediatric surgical care or research.

 JW Marriott Phoenix Desert Ridge Resort & Spa

 IPEG abstract submission is separate, and details will be available soon.

 Please note that while submission to both meetings is encouraged, the same abstract cannot be presented at both the APSA and IPEG Meetings.

 Abstract submission for the APSA 2021 Annual Meeting is open August 25 - October 13, 2020, 11:59 p.m.
 (ET).
 Authors will be notified of selection status by December 31.

 Accepted abstracts may be eligible for a variety of APSA Awards.
 Read the Abstract Submission Guide for eligibility requirements.
 Learn more about the awards and past recipients.

 - Posters of Distinction – APSA selects two recipients for outstanding posters: one in basic science and one in clinical.
 View additional information.